esimov/triangle/README.md

 | `web` | false | Output SVG in browser |

 #### Output as image or SVG
-By default the output is saved to an image file, but setting the `-svg` flag as true you can export the resulted vertices even to an SVG file, being the perfect candidate for large poster images.
-By using a small image as input source, the `SVG` export will generate an output image with a very low processing footprint but whitout quality loss.
+By default the output is saved to an image file, but setting the `-svg` flag as `true` you can export the resulted vertices even to an SVG file, being the perfect candidate for large poster images.
+By using a small image as input source, the `SVG` export will generate an output image consuming a very low processing footprint but whitout quality loss.

 ```bash
 $ triangle -in samples/input.jpg -out output.png -svg=1